-- Select an instrument: SPI or IBIS. - Select continuum or line - For a continuum calculation the user must set the lower and upper energies.
+- Select an instrument: SPI or IBIS.

+- Select Intensity: continuum or line

+- For a continuum calculation the user must set the lower and upper energies, Emin and Emax.
 The allowed range is 15 keV-10 MeV.
-OTE assumes a power law spectrum and the photon spectral index must be specified.
-If you wish to perform calculations for continuum, please make sure to read section 3.2. - For line, input the central energy and line width (FWHM).
-If the line is unresolved, a line width of 0.1 keV is sufficient. - Specify the S/N or the exposure time. - Specify the source flux. - This is the integrated broad-band flux, in units of photons cm-2 s-1, in either the selected energy range (for the continuum) or integrated over the full width at zero intensity (FWZI) for a line.
+OTE assumes a power law spectrum so the photon spectral index must be specified.
+If you wish to perform calculations for continuum, please make sure to read section 3.2.

+- For line calculation, input the central energy, Energy, and line width (FWHM).
+If the line is unresolved, a line width of 0.1 keV is sufficient.

+- Specify the source flux.

+- This is the integrated broad-band flux, in units of photons cm-2 s-1, in either the selected energy range (for the continuum) or integrated over the full width at zero intensity (FWZI) for a line.
 Beware!
-The continuum sensitivity curves in the SPI and IBIS Observer's manuals are presented using different units: monochromatic flux density, i.e., photons cm-2 s-1 keV-1. - Enter the source position (optional) in either degrees or sexagesimal notation (J2000).
-OTE accesses the ISGRI catalogue and warns the user if there are any nearby bright sources; a bright source in the partially coded field of view can severely deteriorate image quality.
+The continuum sensitivity curves in the SPI and IBIS Observer's manuals are presented using different units: monochromatic flux density, i.e., photons cm-2 s-1 keV-1.

+- Specify the S/N or the exposure time.

 - Select the desired dither pattern.

 - This will take into account the off-axis response of the instruments as INTEGRAL dithers: a very important effect for SPI but not for IBIS (staring or HEX are not recommended).
 We generally recommend the 5x5 dither pattern (see the IBIS and SPI Observer's Manuals).

-- Click the 'Query' button.
+• Click the 'Query' button.